prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-basics.md

 ### Class: `NativeWindow`

 This is the class that is the thinnest layer of Window.
 It simply wraps the original `Win32` handle.
 And it only has a single member - an IntPtr of `Handle`, and provides a way to attach itself to any Handle, and allows nice wrappers to be used through out.

-For example:

 ```c#